spectrumvoip/netsapiens_monitor_access_table/README.md

 I run it from /etc/crontab like so:

-# Check for changes to access table
+# Run every minute to check for changes to NetSapiens access table

-#* * *  *  * root /usr/local/scripts/monitor_access_table.php 0
+* * *  *  * root /usr/local/scripts/monitor_access_table.php 0

-It creates a file in /tmp/ to track differences between the current db and the last time it ran.
+When the script runs, it pulls current info and saves it that data to a file in /tmp.
+When it runs again, it pulls current info and compares that info to the file created last time it ran